 Great Smoky Mountains

-During the semester, the Center for International Education may offer inexpensive or free excursions to the surrounding area.
+During the semester, the Center for Global Engagement may offer inexpensive or free excursions to the surrounding area.
 Previous trips have included hiking and camping activities in the glorious Appalachian Mountains.
 Be sure to check for more details once you arrive.
 You could also join a hiking club at UT that regularly goes to the mountains or participate in one of the trips offered by the UT Outdoor Program (UTOP).
 Visit the UTOP website to view their trip and event offerings.

-Traveling around the United States
+Traveling Around the United States

 If you want to travel around the United States while at UT, there are plenty of opportunities to do so.
 If you are here for a full year, you will have almost a month between semesters to explore the country.
 If you are only here for the fall semester, you will have a few long weekends.
 In spring, you will have a week without classes for spring break.
 Of course, many students choose to travel after they finish their studies and before they go back home (your DS-2019 form is valid for up to 30 days after the last day of class).